brycedev/spotitlegacy/README.md

 # spotit

-the latest reddit posts in your spotlight
+reddit posts in your spotlight